CCwithAi/Gemini_Chrome_extension_Educator_pro/README.md

 - Data Privacy
   - ⚠️ Page content is sent to external APIs
-  - Recommendation: Add a privacy policy explaining data handling
+  - ✅ Add a privacy policy explaining data handling

 - Cross-Origin Requests
   - ✅ CORS is properly configured for local development